truenas/middleware/docs/userguide/freenas_install.rst

     :width: 5.9327in
     :height: 3.1917in

-.. note:: if you select to perform a "Fresh Install", you will have to restore the backup of your configuration.
+.. note:: if you select to perform a "Fresh Install", you will have to restore the backup of your configuration using :menuselection:`System --> General --> Upload Config` after you boot into the new operating system.

 To perform an upgrade, press :kbd:`Enter` to accept the default of "Upgrade Install".
-Again, the installer will remind you that the operating system should be installed on a thumb drive.
+Again, the installer will remind you that the operating system should be installed on a disk that is not used for storage.
 Press :kbd:`Enter` to start the upgrade.
-Once the installer has finished unpacking the new image, you will see the menu shown in
+Once the installer has finished unpacking the new image, you will see the menu shown in Figure 2.5b.
-Figure 2.5b.
 The database file that is preserved and migrated contains your FreeNAS® configuration settings.

 **Figure 2.5b: FreeNAS® will Preserve and Migrate Settings**